Wikipedia

 2. Reduced Ingrown Hairs

-3. Finer, Slower Regrowth
+3. Finer and Slower Hair Regrowth

 4. Improved Skin Health